Kinds of Kindness Review: Lanthimos Returns to his Roots

 Kinds of Kindness doesn’t reach the heights of The Lobster and Dogtooth, but it’s a welcome return to the kind of Lanthimos cinema we missed in his most commercially beloved films.
 Though it’s over two hours long, it’s so well paced, darkly entertaining, jam packed with oddities and psychologically intriguing characters, and dense with thought-provoking themes that you won’t notice its length at all.
 If you’re a fan of the director’s early work, you will be mesmerized by Kinds of Kindness, a film where he once again puts up a mirror to our flawed society and shows us the worst, and also the best, that humanity has to offer.

 Kinds of Kindness premiered at the Cannes Film Festival on May 17, 2024.
-The film will be released in select US theaters on June 21, 2024, in UK cinemas on June 28, and in various countries from June 6.
+The film was released in select US theaters on June 21, 2024, in UK cinemas on June 28, and in various countries from June 6.
+Kinds of Kindness is now available to watch on digital and on demand.

 READ ALSO